prescient-design/jamun/README.md

 ## Data Generation

-We also provide scripts for generating the MD simulation data with [OpenMM](https://openmm.org/), including energy minimization and calibration steps with the NVT and NPT ensembles.
+We also provide scripts for generating the MD simulation data with [OpenMM](https://openmm.org/), including energy minimization and calibration steps with NVT and NPT ensembles.

 ```bash
 python scripts/generate_data/run_simulation.py [INIT_PDB]